-As a result, interventions are targeted, and are likely to be more formally monitored in order to track the child's progress, whereas other interventions are more flexible, and adjust according to the changing needs of the student.
+As a result, some interventions are targeted, and are put in place to address a certain weakness.
+These interventions are likely to be more formally monitored in order to track the child's progress, whereas other interventions are more flexible, and adjust according to the changing needs of the student.

-Some students may need further support to enable them to develop their language and social skills, ability to self-regulate or develop self-confidence and self-esteem.
-Such interventions may delivered in-house or through the support of external professions through what we call 'Waves of Intervention'.
+Some students may need further support to enable them to develop their language and social skills, ability to selfregulate or develop self-confidence and selfesteem.
+These may be delivered in-house or through the support of external professions through what we call 'Waves of Intervention'.
 Through the promotion and use of individualised enablement strategies the Intervention Team support the whole child in striving for excellence and securing positive relationships within our school community.
 This in turn support them in working towards a safe, independent life.